dgraph-io/dgraph-docs/content/design-concepts/concepts.md

 queries in that direction, they would need to define the [reverse relationship]({{< relref "predicate-types.md#reverse-edges" >}}) as part of the schema.{{% /notice %}}

-Internally, the RDF N-Quad is represented in one of two ways:

 For `Relationships`, the subject and object are represented as 64-bit numeric UIDs and the relationship name itself links them: <subjectUID> <relationshipName> <objectUID>.